YuYuCong/Dataset/data/data_classroomD9D405_2018.10.22_10:05/README.txt

 If you use it, please acknowledge the following work:

-William Yu, Junfeng Wu, Bowen Fang
+William Yu, Junfeng Wu, Bowen Fang, He Qiang
 “People detect dataset in classroom HUST, Computer Vision, 2018"